Mademoiselle de Scuderi: Plot

 Some time later, Cardillac again was overcome by his evil star, and it is clear to Olivier that he wanted to retrieve by force the jewelry that he had given to the Mademoiselle.
 To prevent this, Olivier relates, he threw the letter into de Scudéri's coach, imploring her to return the jewelry as soon as possible.
 Two days later, because he was afraid that his master was about to attack Mademoiselle de Scudéri, Olivier secretly followed him when he left the house under cover of darkness.
 Instead of the mademoiselle, Cardillac attacked an officer, who stabbed Cardillac with his dagger and then fled.
 Olivier brought Cardillac and the murder weapon back to his house, where the master died of his injuries.
 Olivier was arrested and charged with the murder.
 His intention, he states, is to die for the murder if he must in order to spare his beloved Madelon the sorrow of learning the truth about her father.
 With this, Olivier ends his story and is returned to prison.
 Because he continues to refuse to confess, an order for his torture is issued.

 Mademoiselle de Scudéri makes a number of attempts to save Olivier, including writing a letter to La Régnie, but she is unsuccessful.
 She even wants to plead his case before the King himself, but a famous lawyer by the name of d'Andilly, whom she has consulted, convinces her that at this stage in his case this would not be in the young man's best interest.

 Unexpectedly, an officer in the King's Guard by the name of Miossens visits her and reveals that he is the person who, in self-defense, stabbed and killed Cardillac.
 The astonished Mademoiselle says to him "And you have said nothing?
 You have not made a statement to the authorities regarding what happened?"
 Miossens defends himself by stating "Allow me to remark that such a statement, even if it did not cause my ruin, would at least involve me in a most loathsome trial.
 Would La Régnie, who scents crime everywhere, immediately believe me if I accused the honest Cardillac, the very embodiment of complete piety and virtue, of attempted murder?"
 Miossens refuses to consider Olivier innocent, accusing him instead of being Cardillac's accomplice.

 Under a pledge of secrecy, Miossens repeats his testimony to d'Andilly, and with this information the lawyer is able to have Olivier's torture postponed.
 Subsequently, de Scudéri is successful in getting the King to review the case once again.
-After a month of uncertainty, he reveals to the Mademoiselle that Olivier has been freed, that he will be allowed to marry his beloved Madelon, and that he will receive 1,000 louis d'or as a dowery under the condition that they leave Paris.
+After a month of uncertainty, he reveals to the Mademoiselle that Olivier has been freed, that he will be allowed to marry his beloved Madelon, and that he will receive 1,000 louis d'or as a dowry under the condition that they leave Paris.
 Olivier and Madelon move to Geneva, where they live happily.
 The jewelry stolen by Cardillac is returned to the rightful owners who still are living.
 The rest becomes the property of the Church of St. Eustace.